|

 the wine has evaporated.
 The oil obtained will heal a damaged skin and soothe irritations.
 It will

 also help to cure heat rashes.
 It should be added to creams in the ratio 1:5.
-Do not go out

 into the sun after using it because some pigmentation of the skin can result.
 It is best to use at night